kingbootoshi/cloud/README.md

 - `/query` allows you to search the stored memories with a query string, plus optional `agent_id`, `run_id`, `user_id`, and `limit`.
 - `/get_all` allows you to retrieve all memories filtered by `agent_id`, `run_id`, and/or `user_id`.
+- `/get` retrieves a specific memory by its ID.
+- `/update` allows you to update the content of an existing memory.
+- `/delete` removes a specific memory by its ID.
+- `/delete_all` removes all memories matching the specified filters (`agent_id`, `run_id`, and/or `user_id`).
+- `/history` retrieves the modification history of a specific memory.
+- `/reset` resets the entire memory store (use with caution).
+- `/chat` endpoint reserved for future chat interface implementation.

 How we treat mem0 functions:
 - "agent_id" is the name of the agent that is making the memory.